 an ileostomy or colostomy;

-liver or kidney disease;
+liver or kidney disease.

-Older adults may be more likely to have side effects from this medicine.
+Older adults may be more sensitive to the effects of Bentyl.

-How should I take Bentyl (dicyclomine)?
+How should I take Bentyl?

 Store at room temperature away from moisture and heat.

 Skip the missed dose and use your next dose at the regular time.
 Do not use two doses at one time.